RIPSA - Regulation of Investigatory Powers Act

 View or download a copy of our Policy and Authorisation Procedure on Covert Surveillance and Covert Human Intelligence Sources (PDF) and our list of authorised officers (PDF).

-These powers are monitored by the Office of Surveillance Commissioners, and you can view more on the Commissioners website about the Regulation of Investigatory Powers (Scotland) Act 2000 and Human Rights Act 1998.
+These powers are monitored by the Investigatory Powers Commissioner’s Officer, and you can view more on the Commissioners website about the Regulation of Investigatory Powers (Scotland) Act 2000 and Human Rights Act 1998.